espimarisa/hibiki/.github/CONTRIBUTING.md

   - If you want to translate a language that isn't listed, file an issue on GitHub and it will be added ASAP.
   - When translating a string, don't change any values that are in `{}`.
     - To use plurals: { value:# string_for_more_than_one#! string_for_only_one!? optional_for_languages_with_multiple_pluralities? }
+    - Do not translate anything enclosed in {} or URLs enclosed in ().
+These will break output if touched.
   - When translating, copy and paste any emojis that are in the string.
 We aim to keep this at a minimum, but try and keep them there.

 ## Source Contributions